workos/typescript-example-applications/typescript-sso-example/README.md

 npm start
 ```

-Head to `http://localhost:8000/` to begin the login flow
+Head to `http://localhost:8000/` to begin the login flow!

 ## Need help?